100 Years After the Bolshevik Revolution, Communism Hasn’t Changed

 As the Venezuelan economy has tumbled into crisis and the regime’s failure has grown harder to deny, Jacobin’s coverage has softened, but only incrementally.
 Demands for more fervent adherence to Marxist dogma have given way to criticisms of the regime’s critics.
 If you have read the mainstream conservative analysis of Donald Trump, which focuses heavily on pushing back against the media and his opponents, the tone will be familiar.

 “In mainstream accounts of last week’s protests in Caracas, the opposition is depicted as an essentially peaceful force,” complains one story.
 “Strangely missing from the narrative of the Venezuelan opposition’s peaceful march to victory over a cruel dictatorship was the small detail of the murder of a Venezuelan police officer by demonstrators Wednesday evening,” complains another story, which assails a double standard: “In most cases, ‘blue lives’ apparently matter an awful lot — except when they’re serving under a self-declared socialist national government that has been branded an ‘unusual and extraordinary threat’ by the United States.”
 A procession of stories has dismissed reports of failure in the country.
-“Western journalists” are wrong, 538 is wrong, even Bernie Sanders is wrong.
+“Western journalists” are wrong, FiveThirtyEight is wrong, even Bernie Sanders is wrong.

 Sunkara may want to work out why Marxist principles failed in the past, but he seems determined not to arrive at any conclusion that implicates the ideological principles that caused those failures.